|Name of Company:||HomeWise Insurance Company|

 HomeWise had approximately 77,500 active policies including 62,500 policies in Florida and 15,000 policies in Louisiana.
 Prior to the liquidation, the company arranged for these policies to be transitioned to other insurance carriers.
 Effective November 1, 2011 at 12:01 a.m., all Louisiana policies were assumed by Lighthouse Property Insurance Corporation.
 At the same date/time, all Florida policies were assumed by Homeowners’ Choice Property & Casualty Insurance Company (“Homeowners’ Choice”).
 Although all Florida policies were assumed by Homeowners’ Choice, the policyholders were given the option of opting out of the assumption and remaining with HomeWise.
 The deadline for opting out was December 7, 2011 at 11:59 p.m.
 All policyholders were mailed notices from the assuming companies regarding these assumption agreements and any action(s) they needed to take to confirm their continued coverage.

-On August 24, 2012, the Receiver mailed Proof of Claim forms to all known claimants for HomeWise Insurance Company.
-The deadline for filing a Proof of Claim is November 18, 2012.
-If you have not received a Proof of Claim form, please contact the Receiver to obtain a form.
+On August 24, 2012, the Department mailed Proof of Claim forms to all known claimants for HomeWise Insurance Company.
+The deadline for filing a Proof of Claim was November 18, 2012.
+If you did not receive a Proof of Claim form, please click here to obtain a form.

 Notice to Claimants

-On January 5, 2016, the Court approved the Receiver's Claims Status Report and authorized the Receiver to refrain from evaluating claims in Classes 2-11 and refrain from filing a report with the Court regarding those claims unless the HPIC estate recovers additional assets sufficient to make distributions beyond Class 1.
-The Court also authorized the Receiver to refrain from mailing any additional notifications to claimants with claims in Classes 2-11 unless it becomes necassary to evaluate claims in those classes.
+On January 5, 2016, the Court approved the Department's Claims Status Report and authorized the Department to refrain from evaluating claims in Classes 2-11 and refrain from filing a report with the Court regarding those claims unless the HPIC estate recovers additional assets sufficient to make distributions beyond Class 1.
+The Court also authorized the Department to not mail any additional notifications to claimants with claims in Classes 2-11 unless it becomes necassary to evaluate claims in those classes.